davenaylor/postie/readme.txt

 * All script, style and body tags are stripped from html emails.

 == CHANGELOG ==
+1.4.15 (2013.01.02) =
+* Fixed a bug when a category is specified with [] and a colon (:) is in the subject, but not specifying a category

 1.4.14 (2012.12.29) =
 * Fixed a bug where attached images were not being detected properly causing a "File is empty.
 Please upload something more substantial." error
 * Tweaked some CSS.